 Neighborhood Portraits is a one-day sign-making opportunity for passersby on a selected neighborhood sidewalk that culminates in a public sign-installation for that neighborhood.

 As a collective, The Neighborhood Sign Club prepares for the one-day project by collecting wood scraps and left over house paints and pre-painting base coats for signs to be painted.
-We scouted locations in neighborhoods that have ample foot traffic, space for setting up painting tables, and a suitable backdrop for the signs to be installed as the day progresses.
+We scout locations in neighborhoods that have ample foot traffic, space for setting up painting tables, and a suitable backdrop for the signs to be installed as the day progresses.

 On the selected day, we arrive with tables, drop cloths, paintbrushes, paints, aprons and signboards and set up shop.
-We use our own hand drawn signs and a list of questions or prompts to introduce the project, but most involvement comes from engaging passersby on the street and creating an easy and fun atmosphere for individuals to get involved in painting their own signs in their own words.
-In this way, the paint table becomes a place where neighbors meet, sometimes for the first time, and talk about their neighborhood and themselves.
+We use hand drawn signs and a list of questions or prompts to introduce the project and engage passersby on the street.
+By creating an easy and fun atmosphere for individuals to get involved in painting their own signs in their own words, the paint table becomes a place where neighbors meet, sometimes for the first time, and talk about their neighborhood and themselves.
 For us all, it is an opportunity to challenge our assumptions about who we are and where we live.
 At the end of the day a collection of painted word signs are left as a “neighborhood portrait” for future passersby to read.

 The Neighborhood Sign Club are: Megan Saperstein, Leigh Ann Martin and Alison Pebworth.